ci1xgk/Fellowship_Webpage/metrics.md

 C = M1B1 / (M1B1 + M0B1 + M1B0)
 ````

-where scores range from 0 (no match between benchmark and modeled data) to 1 (perfect match between benchmark and modeled data).
+where scores range from 0 (no match between benchmark and model data) to 1 (perfect match between benchmark and model data).

 #### Python script to compute the metrics